NamelessProj/TuneMates_Backend/README.md

 The `CleanupService` section contains settings for background services that clean up expired tokens and proposals.
 You can adjust the intervals as needed (in hours).

 The `Cors` section contains settings for Cross-Origin Resource Sharing (CORS).
 You can specify the allowed origins and whether to allow credentials.

+The `RateLimiting` section contains settings for rate limiting API requests.
+You can specify the number of allowed requests per minute for different categories (global, search, mutation).

 The `Spotify` section should contain your Spotify API credentials.